phoenixframework/phoenix_live_view/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Pre-release template
+name: Bug report
-about: Pre-release template
+about: Create a report to help us improve
 title: ''
 labels: ''
 assignees: ''